 Highpoint Virtual Academy of Michigan, a Michigan public school, must follow the rules set by the Michigan Department of Education (MDE) in observance of state law.
-According to MDE, all students in grades K, 3-11 are required to participate in state testing.
+According to MDE, all students in grades 3-11 are required to participate in state testing.
 Being a part of Highpoint Virtual Academy of Michigan means that some travel will be required for testing.
 Travel includes going to and from testing locations.
-The Spring of 2024 Schedule is below.
-Dates are subject to change.
+Families should plan on alternate forms of travel if they do not own a car: bus, carpool, relative, etc. The Spring of 2025 Schedule is below.
+Dates are subject to change based on location and individual student needs.